godotengine/godot-docs/tutorials/debug/overview_of_debugging_tools.rst

 The debugger tab is for working with breakpoints in the script.
 When a script reaches a breakpoint this panel gives you information on it.

-The buttons in the top right can be used to turn off breakpoints completely, copy an error, Step Into goes into a function if possible and if it can't it acts like step over, step over goes to the next line of code, you can cause a break in the game topause it like a breakpoint would, and you can stop the break and continue the game.
+The buttons in the top right can be used respectively to:

+- Skip all defined breakpoints, without removing them (so you can toggle them on or off while testing).
+- Copy the current error message.
+- Step Into goes to the next line of code, and if it's a function, it step line by line through the function.
+- Step Over goes to the next line of code, but does not go down into function code.
+- Break pauses the game like a breakpoint would.
+- Continue resumes the game after a breakpoint or pause.

 Errors
 ++++++